yakshavingdevs/.github/README.md

 # yakshaving.xyz

-We are a developer collective, currently just a team of 2 who wanted to collaborate on cool projects together under a common umberlla.
+We are a developer collective, currently just a team of 2 who wanted to collaborate on cool projects together under a common umbrella.

 So, we did what all developers do whenever they have an idea.
 Buy a cool domain.
 So, we bought yakshaving.xyz